syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/context-menu.md

 ## Enable or disable context menu items

-With the Syncfusion ASP.NET Core Grid, you have the ability to manage the activation or deactivation of both default and custom context menu items.
+With the Syncfusion ASP.NET MVC Grid, you have the ability to manage the activation or deactivation of both default and custom context menu items.
 This feature provides you with the flexibility to tailor the behavior of context menu items to suit specific conditions or individual interactions within your application.

 This can be achieved using the `enableItems` method of the context menu.
 By setting the enable parameter in the enableItems method to **true**, you can enable context menu items, and by setting it to **false**, you can disable them.
 Based on your specific condition or requirements, you can enable or disable the context menu item using the `enableItems` method.